nradulovic/neon-kernel/README.md

 to the MCU using _texane_ gdb-server.
 There are no makefiles, it is assumed that IDE will generate them for you.

+Example: For STM32F10x family port:

-There are two groups of source files which need to be compiled for ARMv7-M architecture:
+1. there are two groups of source files which need to be compiled for ARMv7-M architecture:
 - kernel.c, semaphore.c, dbg.c in `/src` source directory and
 - cpu.c in `/port/arm-none-eabi-gcc/v7-m` port directory.

-Example: For STM32F10x family port the following include paths are needed:
+2. the following include paths are needed:
 - `/inc`
 - `/port/arm-none-eabi-gcc/common`
 - `/port/arm-none-eabi-gcc/v7-m`